UBC-CIC/Research-Innovation-Dashboard/docs/DataPipelineDeepDive.md

 | doi (digital object identifier) | A persistent identifier used to uniquely identify publications.
 Standardized across different sources | Scopus (API) |
 | last_updated | A unix timestamp for when the table was last updated | N/A |

+## 9. Start Replication

+The start replication Lambda will start the DMS replication task to replicate data from the PostgreSQL database to AWS Opensearch cluster to make the data searchable on the webapp.